epiviz/epiviz.github.io.old/websocket.md

 ---

-One of the key features of EpiViz is allowing users to plug in new data on the fly, using [Data Provider plugins]({{ site.baseurl }}/plugins.html#new-data-provider-plugin).
+One of the key features of Epiviz is allowing users to plug in new data on the fly, using [Data Provider plugins]({{ site.baseurl }}/plugins.html#new-data-provider-plugin).
 One powerful such plugin is the **WebSocket data provider**.
-This data provider offers an interface between EpiViz and any programming environment that supports [WebSocket](http://www.websocket.org/) connections.
-In R there is already [a Bioconductor library](http://www.bioconductor.org/packages/release/bioc/html/epivizr.html) that supports communication with EpiViz through WebSockets, called [Epivizr](http://www.bioconductor.org/packages/release/bioc/html/epivizr.html).
+This data provider offers an interface between Epiviz and any programming environment that supports [WebSocket](http://www.websocket.org/) connections.
+In R there is already [a Bioconductor library](http://www.bioconductor.org/packages/release/bioc/html/epivizr.html) that supports communication with Epiviz through WebSockets, called [Epivizr](http://www.bioconductor.org/packages/release/bioc/html/epivizr.html).

-In this tutorial, we go over the essentials of creating a new WebSocket endpoint for EpiViz.
-We choose [Python](https://www.python.org/) as an example programming environment, to emphasize the flexibility and power of the EpiViz framework.
+In this tutorial, we go over the essentials of creating a new WebSocket endpoint for Epiviz.
+We choose [Python](https://www.python.org/) as an example programming environment, to emphasize the flexibility and power of the Epiviz framework.
 We create a simple program with the same functionality as ```epiviz.plugins.data.MyDataProvider```, from the [Data Provider Plugin Tutorial]({{ site.baseurl }}/plugins.html#new-data-provider-plugin).

-## To connect to EpiViz using the WebSocket API
+## To connect to Epiviz using the WebSocket API

-To connect to the EpiViz WebSocket API, you need a programming environment that supports the WebSocket protocol (like R, Python, Java EE, etc).
+To connect to the Epiviz WebSocket API, you need a programming environment that supports the WebSocket protocol (like R, Python, Java EE, etc).
 In R, you can use the [Epivizr Bioconductor package](http://www.bioconductor.org/packages/release/bioc/html/epivizr.html).
 For this demo, we create an example in Python (source code available [here](https://github.com/epiviz/epivizpy)).
 The same functionality can be replicated in any other language as long as the API is respected.